Murder of Lee Kim Lai: Background

 The last of the three, a school drop-out at age 12 after repeatedly failing his Entrance Examination in 1972, had worked as a painter and an odd job labourer.
-He has been involved in petty crimes with other members of the "18 group" of Sio Kun Tong, a secret society.
+He had been involved in petty crimes with other members of the "18 group" of Sio Kun Tong, a secret society.
 He was placed under police supervision for a year in February 1974 for involvement with the group and was jailed for two years in 1973 for consorting with another police supervisee.
 He was subsequently under police supervision for another year upon his release.
 In 1976, he robbed a Malay man for his watch and cash with Chin Hock and another friend.
-In April 1977, he was detained in the Telok Pakau Drug Rebabilitation Centre for six months for smoking heroin.
+In April 1977, he was detained in the Telok Pakau Drug Rehabilitation Centre for six months for smoking heroin.

 The second-oldest child in a family of five siblings, Lee Kim Lai, aged 18, was attached to the Police Reserve Unit 1 at Mount Vernon for his National Service.